Atlas-Night-Out/xdrip-Nightscout-AAPS/docs/user-guide/Alexa/T1_Pro_Cube/Aqara T1 Pro cube Setup to Echo Show.md

 ## Short Intro
 This device is a very helpful cube T1 Pro that we can use to read out are Glucose readings but not only that can control your Home and so much more.
 I will be trying to help you set up an Echo Show 10 (3rd Gen) or an Echo Dot or a Samsung Tablet.
 So, it will read out your Glucose readings.
 I will not be going through and explaining the unboxing as this as been done in other videos.<br>

-This device is a very helpful cube T1 Pro that we can use to read out are Glucose readings but not only that can control your Home and so much more.
-I will be trying to help you setup onto an Echo Show 10 (3rd Gen) or a Exco Dot so it will read out your Glucose readings.

 <br>